 - a) For resident individuals: ID card. - b) For nonresident individuals: - a. nonresident individual working for nonresident juridical persons that are authorized to operate in Romania: Passport; Work Permit, issued by Romanian authorities. - b. any other nonresident individual: Passport, or any other ID, according to residential country's laws; Certificate of Fiscal Residential.

 7.3.
 Civil Registration

-Once you arrive in Romania, and you have made the final enrollment at the university, you have to apply for the residence permis.
-It is valid for 1 year and must be renewed every year.
+Once you arrive in Romania, and you have made the final enrollment at the university, you have to apply for the residence permit.

 To apply for resident permit, the following documents are required: